The Upside of Isolation: 3 Surprising Benefits of Being Alone

 The Benefits of Being Alone

 Further research suggests we’d be wise to overcome the anxiety that seems to accompany loneliness.
-While nobody’s advocating becoming a hermit, there are benefits to spending at least some time alone.
+While nobody’s advocating becoming a hermit, there are benefits of being alone—at least some of the time.

 For many, the idea of going to a concert or out to dinner alone sparks dread—what if other patrons think we’re social pariahs?
 But University of Maryland professor Rebecca Ratner believes that fear is causing us to forgo fun.
 “People have activities that they want to do—see a movie, or a show that’s coming to town for one night only—but they lack friends to go with them, and so they miss out,” she says.

 What’s more, her research has shown that doing an activity alone isn’t any less enjoyable than taking a friend.
 In a study published this year, Ratner’s team recruited participants from a student union and asked them to spend at least five minutes in a nearby art gallery.
 Some were sent in solo, others in pairs.
 Participants were surveyed beforehand and asked how much they anticipated enjoying the activity.
 Unsurprisingly, those attending alone believed they’d have less fun.
 Upon leaving the gallery, however, the two groups reported enjoying themselves equally.

 Here’s how one woman finally learned to enjoy dining by herself.

 In a 2012 study published in the Journal of Experimental Social Psychology, researchers completed a series of experiments to determine how being socially connected affects the way we relate to those outside of our close social groups.